From Classical to Quantum Reinforcement Learning and Its Applications in Quantum Control: A Beginner's Tutorial: Introduction

 Reinforcement Learning (RL) is a branch of artificial intelligence that trains an agent to maximize desirable outcomes through interaction with its environment.
 RL has seen rapid advancements in recent years, leading to breakthroughs in various fields.
 In the field of games \cite{Schrittwieser2020, Silver2018}, autonomous navigation \cite{Bellemare2020, Irshayyid2024}, robotics \cite{Khan2020} and Large Language Models~\cite{LLM}, significant development was possible due to RL.
 In the near future, AI models are expected to increasingly integrate supervised and unsupervised learning algorithms with RL, creating hybrid approaches that leverage the strengths of each method.
 It is advised to refer to the following resource as a prerequisite \cite{sen2025reinforcementtutorial}.

-The study of RL is crucial for students due to its growing applications in various fields \cite{jaeger}.
+The study of RL is crucial for researchers due to its growing applications in various fields \cite{jaeger}.
 However, one notable shortcoming of the field is the significant time investment required to master its concepts and techniques.
-Furthermore, it is equally important that the gap between theoretical understanding and code implementation of reinforcement learning is taught side by side so that students understand the actual implementation of what they learn.
-Many tutorials and journal articles on reinforcement learning provide useful insights\cite{oldtutorial1, oldtutorial2, oldtutorial3}, but they are often lengthy, mathematically heavy, or scattered across multiple examples, making it hard for readers to build a clear understanding.
+It is crucial to bridge the gap between theoretical understanding and practical code implementation in reinforcement learning, ensuring that learners grasp both the concepts and their real world application.
+Many tutorials and journal articles on reinforcement learning provide useful insights\cite{oldtutorial1, nutshell, oldtutorial3}, but they are often lengthy, mathematically heavy, or scattered across multiple examples, making it hard for readers to build a clear understanding.
 This tutorial takes a different approach by using a single, simple example to explain all the main concepts in a connected and easy-to-follow way.
 It focuses only on the ideas that are necessary and sufficient, keeping the content concise but complete.
 Each method is introduced by addressing what the previous one lacks, helping readers see how the techniques improve step by step.
 The tutorial also includes clear mathematical explanations along with ready-to-use code, making it practical and accessible for anyone looking to learn reinforcement learning in a structured and efficient manner.